We provide pro bono digital security and safety consultations for the Stanford community. Hosted by Applied Cyber, the Clinic’s mission is to ensure

 -

-Live security testing — While meeting with you, we’ll attempt to find vulnerabilities in your app that might enable an attacker to access sensitive user data.
+Live security testing — We’ll attempt to find vulnerabilities in your app that might enable an attacker to access sensitive user data, cost you money, or otherwise violate your security model.
 If we find issues, we’ll recommend ways you can remediate the vulnerabilities and secure your systems.

-We will work with you to craft a safety model for your product.
+For applicable startups, we will also work with you to craft a safety model for your product.
 First, we’ll explore the specific harms and abuse your product might face, such as, spam, fraud, harassment, and stalking.
 Next, we’ll explore techniques to proactively mitigate these harms, ranging from automatic moderation systems to design changes.
 Finally, we’ll discuss how you can incorporate monitoring and observability into your stack to ensure that safety issues don’t catch you by surprise.

 About Applied Cyber